ashwinmahesh/dnd-ai/README.md

 - Python / Flask for codebase
 - Bazel + Docker for building
-- Automatic build and deploy to google cloud run on new commits to main via GitHub actions

 ### Frontend

 - Expo + React Native for app
 - Firebase Auth + Firestore DB

+### CI/CD

+- Automatic build and deploy backend to google cloud run on new commits to main under /backend directory via GitHub actions
-- Automatic build and deploy to Apple App Store on new commits to main via Expo Developer
+- Automatic build and deploy to Apple App Store on new commits to main under /frontend/dnd-ai via Expo Developer